rakete/git-overlay/README.md

 Just copy it somewhere in your load-path, or add the directory containing the git-overlay.el file with (add-to-list 'load-path "/path/to/repo/")

-then just (require 'git-overlay) and do M-x git-overlay in a buffer with a file from a git repository open.
+Then just (require 'git-overlay) and do M-x git-overlay in a buffer with a file from a git repository open.

 Calling git-overlay twice will toggle the overlays on and off.
 If you change